GowthamG2704/Supermarket_Product_Management_System/README.md

 This Python project allows users to interact with a MySQL database to manage a shopping cart.
 It supports adding products to the cart and checking out, among other functionalities.

+# Description:

+The **"Supermarket Product Management System"** is a Python-based application designed to streamline the management of supermarket inventory and sales operations.
+This system enables efficient tracking and processing of products, from adding items to a virtual cart to managing stock levels and generating sales reports.
+By integrating with a MySQL database, the system ensures accurate and up-to-date information on product availability, pricing, and sales performance, making it an essential tool for supermarket management.

 ## Features

 - **Add Products to Cart**: Users can add products by specifying the product name and quantity.
 The script checks the availability of the product in the database.